t33devv/pryva/README.md

 ## Security Features

-- **Argon2 Password Hashing**: Your master password is hashed using Argon2, a memory-hard function resistant to GPU attacks
+- **Argon2 Password Hashing**: Master password is hashed using Argon2, a memory-hard function resistant to GPU attacks
-- **AES-256 Encryption**: All sensitive data is encrypted using AES-256 in CBC mode
+- **AES-256 Encryption**: Sensitive data is encrypted using AES-256 in CBC mode
 - **PBKDF2 Key Derivation**: Encryption keys are derived using PBKDF2 with 100,000 iterations
 - **Secure Random Salt**: Each vault uses a unique, cryptographically secure random salt
 - **Local Storage**: Your data never leaves your device